ekedonald/Shell-Scripting/README.md

 ![echo name](./images/1.%20echo%20name.png)

 ## 2. Control Flow
 Bash provides control flow statements like if-else, for loops, while loops and case statements to control the flow of execution in your scripts.
-These statements allow you to make decisions, iterate over lists and execute different different commands based on conditions.
+These statements allow you to make decisions, iterate over lists and execute different commands based on conditions.

-### Using if-else to execute script.
+### Using if-else to execute a script.

 * Create a file named `control_flow.sh` using the command shown below: